 Area: Covers 13,985,936km² (5,400,000 square miles)

 And at the opposite end of the planet to the Antarctic, we find the second polar desert on the list: the Arctic Desert.
 It is again classified as such by the little precipitation experienced here, but the Arctic Desert is unique in that it includes an ocean in the middle of it and includes several islands such as Novaya Zemlya, Franz Josef Islands and Severnaya Zemlya which are above 75 degrees north latitude.
 Another distinctive feature of this second largest desert in the world is that it is home to the Inuit (aka Eskimo) people who have adapted to the harsh conditions over thousands of years and 700 plant species and around 120 animal species including arctic foxes, polar bears, wolves, squirrels, arctic hares, voles, lemmings, caribou, seals, walruses, and whales.
 Go and experience the Arctic yourself on these cruise and exploration tours.
-It is easily one of the most beautiful deserts in the world.
+Do so, and I’m sure you will understand why it is considered one of the most beautiful deserts in the world.

 3. Sahara Desert